Women business owners tell me all the time that the thing they hate doing the most in their business is having sales conversations.

 Comment below.
 How do you feel about having sales conversations?
 Love 'em?
 Hate 'em?
 Wish you could delegate 'em?

 PS:…What if you could be bringing in an additional $10,000-$15,000 per month in your business by learning how to design and sell high-end programs your ideal clients can't resist?
-Let's chat about my Accelerate Coaching Program.
-It's designed to help you design high value programs, sell them and make more money every single month.
-Enrollment is currently open.
-Click here to schedule a chat and learn more.
+Want to learn more?
+Click here to connect with Jeannie for a free Strategy Call.